-In terms of strength and durability, your average fiberglass window has a lifespan of about 50 years, outlasting most your bargain brand vinyl windows, however, higher quality vinyl windows that are reinforced with fiberglass will last just as long and normally come with True Lifetime Transferable warranties.
-Fiberglass windows are known to require more maintenance to preserve its appearance, fading and deteriorating over time versus vinyl windows which are maintenance free.
+In terms of strength and durability, your average fiberglass window has a lifespan of about 50 years, outlasting most of your bargain brand windows, however, higher quality vinyl windows that are reinforced with fiberglass will last just as long and normally come with True Lifetime Transferable warranties.
+Fiberglass windows are known to require more maintenance to preserve their appearance, fading and deteriorating over time versus vinyl windows which are maintenance-free.

 With how expensive heating and cooling can be, upgrading to more efficient windows can be a great way to plug a spending leak in your utility bills and help the planet at the same time.
 Fiberglass windows will not crack, bend, or warp in any way, under heat or cold, maintaining your temperature and noise insulation through all seasons.
 Higher end vinyl windows come with the same guarantees that they will not crack, bend or warp and with the fusion welded corners, the fiberglass reinforcement and the tighter tolerances you will find that the higher end vinyl windows will come with lower air infiltration ratings making them the better choice to eliminate drafts and insulate your home.

-In the end, there are pros and cons to both vinyl and fiberglass windows, and only you can decide which option will best suit your project.
+In the end, there are pros and cons to both types of windows, and only you can decide which option will best suit your project.
 But, our team at Tri County Windows and Siding can provide the guidance you need to make that decision and move forward with your project with confidence.